Hepatitis B Vaccination

 Call the free NHS helpline on 0800 22 44 88 (Textphone 18001 22 44 88).

-Information concerning your vaccination history can only be issued by the Practice Nurse or Doctor.
+Information concerning your vaccination history can only be issued by the Practice Nurse.
 Reception staff are not qualified to release this information to you.
 As your vaccination status/history is very important, your records require to be checked by a clinician.
 To obtain your vaccination history please submit this request in writing to the Practice.

-Please allow at least seven working days for your reply, there is a £10.00 charge for this service.
+Please allow at least seven working days for your reply.